• Skip to primary navigation

 Answer these questions to figure out where you are saving money.

 How much liquid cash do I have right now?
-Liquid cash accounts are checking account, savings account, or money market account.
+Liquid cash accounts are checking accounts, savings accounts, or money market accounts.

 How much do I save for liquid cash?